instantiator/consensus-chess-engine/docs/testing.md

 ### Investigating

 If something fails, often the logs of individual services will give a clue as to why.
 These are retained by docker.

+The unit tests themselves write to `integration-tests.log` in the `logs-int` volume (mounted at `/logs/` in the integration tests container).
+It's worth exploring that too - or modifying the tests to add a little more trace to it.